bytecodealliance/rfcs/accepted/wasmtime-instance-allocator.md

 Implementations for other platforms, such as Windows, might be required in the future.

-### The `InstanceHandle` struct

-The existing `InstanceHandle` structure will be modified to notify the allocator when an instance is deallocated via `InstanceHandle::dealloc`.

-This will enable the pooling allocator to "free" the instance by adding it (and its associated resources) to a free list rather than actually deallocating any memory.

 ### The `Instance` struct

 To minimize allocations, `Instance` will be modified to use `Vec` instead of boxed slices for storing the instance's lists of memories and tables.
 This will allow the pooling allocator to reuse capacity from previous instance allocations as needed.